dell/ansible-powerstore/docs/modules/volumegroup.rst

 -----

 .. note::
-   - Parameter vol_state is mandatory if volumes are provided.
+   - Parameter *vol_state* is mandatory if volumes are provided.
    - A protection policy can be specified either for an volume group, or for the individual volumes inside the volume group.
    - A volume can be a member of at most one volume group.
-   - Specifying "protection_policy" as empty string or "" removes the existing protection policy from a volume group.
+   - Specifying *protection_policy* as empty string or "" removes the existing protection policy from a volume group.
-   - The check_mode is not supported.
+   - The *check_mode* is not supported.
    - The modules present in this collection named as 'dellemc.powerstore' are built to support the Dell PowerStore storage platform.